salcedoe/Dying_Taste_Cell_analysis/README.md

 Live scripts were run in this order

 1. [generate_VL_lysT.mlx](/Lysosome%20Analysis/generate_VL_lysT.mlx) - Imports traces from Reconstruct into a MATLAB table, `VL`.
 Also generates a table, `lysT` that organizes the lysosome metrics, like volume and count per cell.
-2. [generate_cellMesh_cellT.mlx][4] - Generates 3D surface meshes of taste cells, which are save to the cellMeshes folder.
+2. [generate_cellMesh_cellT.mlx][4] - Generates 3D surface meshes of taste cells, which are saved to the cellMeshes folder.
 Generates the `cellT` table that organizes calculated cell metrics, like volume and surface area.
 3. [generate_dyingMesh_dyingT.mlx](/Lysosome%20Analysis/generate_dyingMesh_dyingT.mlx) - similar to the [generate_cellMesh_cellT.mlx][4] script, this script generates 3D surface meshes for dying cells and a MATLAB table, `dyingT`, that organizes the calculated metrics for dying cells.
 4. [cell_viz_stats.mlx](/Lysosome%20Analysis/cell_viz_stats.mlx) - visualize cell surface meshes as MATLAB patch plots.
 Calculate the statistics on cell metrics.
 5. [lys_viz_stats.mlx](/Lysosome%20Analysis/lys_viz_stats.mlx) - visualizes the lysosomes as 3D patch plots.
 Calculates the statistics on lysosome metrics.